liteserver/binn/spec.md

 [Size]
 -------
-This parameter is used in strings, blobs and containters.
+This parameter is used in strings, blobs and containers.
 It can have 1 or 4 bytes.

 If the first bit of size is 0, it uses only 1 byte.
 So when the data size is up to 127 (0x7F) bytes the size parameter will use only 1 byte.